General Rules

 7.3.
 Teams failing to send a representative (a registered player for that team) to any Captains Meeting (paid for or not) will be fined/penalised as follows:

 7.3.1.
 Teams not attending a captains meeting for the first time during a league season will be fined £20.00 and still owe their subscriptions.
+This must be paid within the allotted time.

 7.3.2.
 Teams not attending the second captains meeting during the same league season will be fined £20.00 and still owe their subscriptions.
 In addition they may also be expelled from the league and all registered players banned for the following season.